pdfernhout/High-Performance-Organizations-Reading-List/README.md

 by Gabrielle Benefield
 https://www.youtube.com/watch?v=2JNXx8VdbAE

 Key point: "Focus on outcomes, not outputs" Suggests "Never ask your users what they want.
 Never ask your developers what they think their users want. ...
 Get out of your chair and find out what they need."
 Once you understand your users and their needs based on real data, then you can evaluate what features will have the greatest benefits to them based on the severity of the problem or the size of the opportunity.
 Points out how the typical way of prioritizing product backlogs in Agile projects does not reflect this.
-Suggests superflous features can make it harder for users to succeed in using a product and may also require more ongoing maintenance costs.
+Suggests superfluous features can make it harder for users to succeed in using a product and may also require more ongoing maintenance costs.
 Brings up the issue of what to measure and when.

 One comment there by Mark Proffitt: "Gabrielle is correct.
 Delivering customer value is the #1 item on the Agile Manifesto.
 I was one of the contributors to the creation of Agile when I was at Apple in 1992.
 The whole reason for the Agile concept was requirements were incorrect, or incomplete, or changed after we started developing. *We could already build anything nearly perfectly.* [emphasis added] More quickly delivering working code was a side effect of Agile iterations, it was not the purpose.
 What kept happening is we would build it then customers would reject it because it didn't do what they wanted so we had to start all over again.
 The only reason for iterations is to check to make sure you are building the right thing, what customers actually want.
 Additionally, at the time we realized that software would not sit on a single computer, it would be spread over many clients and servers.
 You could not build software as a single monolithic item.
 It had to be flexible and allow pieces to change and be added later.
 Building that type of software needed totally different methods from the Waterfall method."